jbijlsma/Dnw.RateLimiter/README.md

  docker run -dp 6379:6379 redis
 ```

-Use your IDE or run the Dnw.RateLimiter.Api project or on the commandline with:
+Use your IDE to run the Dnw.RateLimiter.Api project or use the command line:

 ```
 cd ./Dnw.RateLimiter.Api